Updated: 14th February 2021

 First, a few quick points to note about bees, nectar and pollen:

-Queen bumblebees, for example, will very quickly seek nectar when they emerge early in the year – usually it will still be cold, and the bumblebee queen will need to boost her energy resources very quickly.
+Queen bumble bees seek nectar when they emerge early in the year.
+Usually it will still be cold, and the bumble bee queen will need to boost her energy resources very quickly.

-She will then seek out quality pollen from pussy willows, winter flower bulbs and other good bee plants.
+She will forage for quality pollen from pussy willows, winter flower shrubs and other beneficial plants.

-Queen bumblebees will have been impregnated the previous year, and will hibernate whilst fertile.
-Consuming pollen is believed to help her ovaries ripen, so that once she has found a suitable nest, she can gather provisions ready for the developing larvae, and then lay her eggs.
+Once she has found a suitable nest site, she can then gather provisions ready for developing larvae, and then lay her eggs.

 The provision she has made for the developing larvae, will contain vital protein in the form of pollen.

-need nectar and pollen for much the same reason as bumblebees and solitary bees, although they treat it slightly differently.
+Honey bees need nectar and pollen for much the same reason as bumble bees and solitary bees, although they treat it slightly differently.